weakish/docs-en/views/leanengine_webhosting_guide-node.md

 }
 ```

-<div class="callout callout-info"> Multi-process operation requires that your program does not maintain global state (such as locks) in memory.
+<div class="callout callout-info"> Multi-process requires that your program does not maintain global state (such as locks) in memory.
 It is recommended to perform sufficient tests when switching to multi-process or multi-instance for the first time.</div>

 {% endblock %}